 Ever wonder how winners prepare for the fantasy football draft?
-Do you want to learn how to create your own projection and cheat sheets for the draft?
-Bookmark this page because it's a growing library of videos and articles centered around teaching you how to create fantasy football projections and in turn use those projections to create a cheat sheet to dominate your draft.
-You'll learn how to prepare for the fantasy football draft and instinctively make logical calls when it's your turn to pick.
+Do you want to learn how to create your own projections, tiers and cheat sheets for the draft?
+Bookmark this page because it's a large library of content focused on teaching you how to create fantasy football projections and in turn use those projections to create tiers and cheat sheets to dominate your draft.
+You'll also learn how to prepare for your draft and instinctively make logical calls when it's your turn to pick.

 Here we will introduce you to a few broad fantasy football draft concepts aimed at teaching you how to draft a fantasy football team like the professionals.
-I’ll dedicate extended time to each idea in later videos, so don’t get overwhelmed if you feel like you miss something.
+From projections to tiers and rankings, I’ll dedicate extended time to each idea in later videos, so don’t get overwhelmed if you feel like you missed something.

 Related to the concept of consistency is regression toward the mean.
 One of the biggest mistakes fantasy owners make is believing that a player’s stats over the course of a season or even a few seasons are a reflection of what that player really is in some objective sense.
 The truth is that fantasy football is a game of percentages and randomness plays more of a role in outcomes than most of us want to believe.
 By understanding which stats are likely to regress toward the mean and how they’ll do so, you can create more accurate projections, providing exceptional leverage during your fantasy football draft.